huimarco/statusbot/README.md

 # marcobot
-Discord bot that restrict access to channels based on user status.
+Discord bot that restricts user access to channels based on their status.